EduardoDrozda/ng-pokedex/README.md

 ## TO DO

 - ✔️ Integration with poke api.
-- ✔️ Pokemon List with infite scroll.
+- ✔️ Pokemon List with infinite scroll.
-- ✔️ Search pokémons by name.
+- ✔️ Search pokemons by name.
 - ✔️ Show pokémon base stats.
 - ❌ Show more information about pokemons.
 - - ❌ Moves